xisen-w/mobisense/software-group/data-working/system_framework/README_Unified_Interface.md

 5. **View Experiment**: Navigate to the View Experiments tab to see your registered experiment
 6. **Visualize Data**: Use the Data Visualization tab to explore the sensor data
 7. **Analyze Gait**: Use the Gait Analytics tab to perform detailed gait analysis
+8. **Generate Predictions**: Use the ML Predictions tab to predict forces or angles

 ## Analytics Modules